dan-fritchman/Thesis/content.md

 The dominant paradigm for producing analog and custom layout has been "the analog way" - drawing essentially free-form shapes in a graphical environment - more or less since such GUIs have been available.
 Plenty of systems, primarily from research, have nonetheless recognized the utility of producing these layouts through code instead.
 These systems can be thought of as conceptually replacing the GUI with an elaborate layout API.
 Each prospective action or change to be made by clicking or dragging is replaced with an API call.
 An "add rectangle" selection-box might directly translate into an `addRectangle()` method.

-Such systems, particularly those in which designers write programs which manipulate _layout content itself_, we refer to as "programmed custom". (\autoref{chap:analogpnr} will cover systems which differ in injecting an intervening _layout solver_, the input to which is the principal object of designer-programs.)
+Such systems, particularly those in which designers write programs which manipulate _layout content itself_, we refer to as "programmed custom".
+(In \autoref{chap:analogpnr} we will cover systems which differ in injecting an intervening _layout solver_, the input to which is the principal object of designer-programs.)

 Being based in code has advantages in and of itself.
-Text-based code has proven immeasurably more effective for sharing, distribution, review and feedback than the typical binary/ graphical data that it replaces.
+Text-based code has proven immeasurably more effective for sharing, distribution, review and feedback than the typical binary/ graphical layout data that it replaces.
 Parameterization in the graphical environment is particularly challenging.
 Few (if any) environments provide a rich graphical programming mechanism to turn parameters into parametric layout content.
 Often if they do, it's by escaping into code form.

 Code has also proven vastly more amenable to conceptual layering.
-Programs and libraries can write and expose layers of functions and abstractions, enabling an array of trade-offs between across levels of detail and control, generally traded off with a requirement for more detail.
-Moreover, programs can (often) readily jump between these abstraction layers, deploying the most detailed and verbose where warranted, and the most efficient everywhere else.
+Frameworks and libraries can write and expose layers of functions and abstractions, enabling an array of trade-offs across levels of detail and control.
+Programs using those libraries can then readily jump between these abstraction layers, deploying the most detailed and verbose where warranted, and the most efficient everywhere else.
 Such layering is also common in programming abstractions for layout.
 The lowest such layer generally manipulates 2.5D geometry directly, creating and manipulating common shapes (rectangles, polygons, fixed-width paths) annotated with z-axis "layer" designations.
 E.g.:

 ```python
 layout = create_a_layout()